Academic misconduct

 Examples

-• A student encounters a solution to a problem in a book, online, from another student or any other source, and reproduces it (or something very analogous to it) in their submitted work.
+- A student encounters a solution to a problem in a book, online, from another student or any other source, and reproduces it (or something very analogous to it) in their submitted work.
 This is an offence under University regulations.
-To avoid the offence, the student must re-express the arguments in his or her own words.
+To avoid the offence, the student must re-express the arguments in their own words.
 One way to achieve this is by the student studying the original work and then writing their own version without repeatedly looking at the source.

 Advice